zarino/zarino.co.uk/posts/2013-12-21-unfortunate-exclusivity-of-art.md

-# The Unfortunate Exclusivity of Art
+# The unfortunate exclusivity of art

 I watched Brideshead Revisited a few days ago.
 A pretty uninspiring movie, but there was a lovely bit where Cordelia abruptly asks Charles, a semi-famous painter and protagonist of the story: